 From there, Raas went on to become the driving force behind the team’s successes during the late seventies and early eighties, and was later joined by other prominent riders such as Gerrie Knetemann, Joop Zoetemelk, Ludo Peeters, Cees Priem and Henk Lubberding.

-Raas’ highlights for the rest of his career included his 1979 world championship on home soil in Valkenburg, where he outsprinted German “Didi” Thurau in front of 200,000 spectators.
+Raas’ career later included victory in the 1979 World Championship Road Race on his home soil in Valkenburg, where he outsprinted German “Didi” Thurau in front of 200,000 spectators.

-Raas followed with four more victories in the Amstel Gold Race to earn a record of five.
+Raas followed with four more triumphs in the Amstel Gold Race to earn a record of five.

 Raas regarded the Amstel Gold as his favorite race: “The Gold Race was made for me, I had no ability as a climber, but the short and hard Limburg hills were made for me”.

-Raas crashed in the 1984 Milan–San Remo Claasic, injuring his back and internal organs, for which he never fully recovered from, although he did manage to win a final stage in the 1984 Tour de France.
+Raas crashed in the 1984 Milan–San Remo Claasic, injuring his back and internal organs for which he never fully recovered from.
+Yet, he still managed to win a final stage in the 1984 Tour de France.

-Raas decided to bring the curtains down on his illustrious career the following season, the day after finishing the Hansweert criterium.
+Raas decided to close the curtains on his illustrious career the following season, the day after finishing the Hansweert criterium.

-Raas’ know-how made for a natural move into team management and he became director of the Kwantum team, later finding new sponsors to create the SuperConfex, Buckler, WordPerfect, Novell and finally Rabobank teams.
+Raas’ know-how made for a natural move into team management and he became director of the Kwantum squad, later finding new sponsors to create the SuperConfex, Buckler, WordPerfect, Novell and finally Rabobank teams.